rsksmart/devportal/docs/04-resources/06-guides/powpeg/glossary.md

     </Accordion.Body>
   </Accordion.Item>
   <Accordion.Item eventKey="12">
-    <Accordion.Header as="h3">Powpeg</Accordion.Header>
+    <Accordion.Header as="h3">What's the Powpeg Protocol?</Accordion.Header>
     <Accordion.Body>
-      - The powpeg is a unique 2-way peg system that secures the locked bitcoins with the same Bitcoin hashrate that establishes consensus.
+      - The powpeg protocol is a unique 2-way peg system that secures the locked bitcoins with the same Bitcoin hashrate that establishes consensus.
 Read more about the [Powpeg](/concepts/powpeg/).
     </Accordion.Body>
   </Accordion.Item>
   <Accordion.Item eventKey="13">